-A co-branded credit card is affiliated and sponsored by the retailer and the bank or financial institution.
+A co-branded credit card is affiliated with and sponsored by the retailer and the bank or financial institution.
 The retailer, such as a gas station, clothing store, or restaurant, will partner with a bank or card network, like Mastercard, Discover, or Visa.

 You’ll be able to use this co-branded credit card almost anywhere as long as they accept the type of card it is.
 For example, you can use the Ann Taylor LOFT Mastercard anywhere that accepts Mastercard.